liberapay/liberapay.com/README.md

     # the application should be available on http://localhost:8339
     docker-compose up

-You can also run tests in the DOcker environment:
+You can also run tests in the Docker environment:

     docker-compose -f docker/tests.yml run tests